Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 \subsection{The F-basis and Coordinate Bethe Ansatz: Inhomogeneous Spin Chain}

 In this subsection, we compute the MPS formulation of the CBA for the inhomogeneous XXZ model.
-This representation leads us to the exact unitaries producing normalized Bethe states in Subsection \ref{ssABCinh}.
+This representation leads to the exact unitaries preparing normalized Bethe states in Subsection \ref{ssABCinh}.

-Let us turn back to (\ref{ABAdual}).
-The formula says Bethe states of the ABA are MPSs whose tensors are $\widetilde{\mathscr{T}}^{i}$.
-In Subsection \ref{ssCBAhom}, we performed a global gauge transformation to obtain an alternative tensor (\ref{Lambda}) for $v_j=0$, when the MPS is uniform and the spin chain homogeneous.
-To obtain analogous tensors for general $v_j$, we promote~(\ref{V}) to a local gauge transformation by means of the $2^M\times 2^M$-matrices
+Let us turn back to (\ref{ABAMNdual}).
+The formula says Bethe states of the ABA are MPSs whose tensors are $\widetilde{\mathscr{T}}^{i}_j$.
+In Subsection \ref{ssCBAhom}, we performed a global gauge transformation to obtain the tensor~$\Lambda^i$ for~\mbox{$v_j=0$}, when the MPS is uniform and the spin chain homogeneous.
+To obtain analogous tensors for general $v_j$, we promote~(\ref{V}) to the $2^M\times 2^M$-matrices of a local gauge transformation:

-The transformation acts on the tensors like
+The transformation acts on the tensors $\widetilde{\mathscr{T}}^{i}_j$ like